ronakvir/admin_dashboard_METY_TECH/README.md

 -   At pre-commit time (see below)
 -   Manually with `poetry run ruff` and `npm run lint` on project root.
 -   During development with an editor compatible with ruff and ESLint.

-## Pre-commit hooks

-### If you are using Docker:

--   Not supported yet.
-Please feel free to contribute!

-### If you are not using Docker:

--   On project root, run `poetry run pre-commit install` to enable the hook into your git repo.
-The hook will run automatically for each commit.

 ## Opinionated Settings